PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

   If you're connecting peripherals that must be powered, you will need to separately power the output using a BEC.

+## Current Protection

+The *V5 nano* has no over current protection.

 ## Peripherals {#Optional-hardware}

 * [Digital Airspeed Sensor](https://item.taobao.com/item.htm?spm=a1z10.3-c-s.w4002-16371268452.37.6d9f48afsFgGZI&id=9512463037)